-Howard County and Baltimore City communities will have opportunity equity for all children, especially those living in income-constrained families and who underachieve in school.
+Howard County communities will have opportunity equity for all children, especially those living in income-constrained families and who underachieve in school.

 To provide enrichment opportunities that increase the numbers of income-constrained middle school boys who succeed in life by beginning with those most in need, and to scale-up the program to reach all middle school students living in income-constrained households.